Meg has a mounting list of grievances against the contractor she hired, but she avoids bringing them up because it always just makes it worse.

 The challenge now is to be willing to live with the tension of a perceived lack of agreement between two truths.
 This can be very uncomfortable for some people.
 Avoiding this discomfort is what prevents many people from effectively standing in their truth in the first place.

-But if you are willing to face the moment it can create a space for the answer/solution/compromise to organically occur.
+But if you are willing to face the moment, it can create a space for the answer/solution/compromise to organically occur.
 This is the beginning of the place from which the Third Way can emerge.
-At the very least it helps to address the resentment and lack of respect that the original argument creates.